vincetiu8/zombie-game/Documentation/Developing.md

 ### Formatting

 - Add comments on anything that isn't obvious.
     - Use comments to explain complex methods.
     - Comments should have a space and a capital, with no full stop: `// This is an example comment`
-	- Weird variables, methods and classes should have the `<summary>` comment to explain them.
+    - Public variables, methods and classes should have the `<summary>` comment to explain them.
         - Rider automatically adds this if you insert `///`.
-- Add `#regions` to break up a file into (collapsible) areas.
+- Do not add `#regions`.
+  - If a file is so large that regions need to be added, it should be broken up into multiple files.
+  - This also allows more code to be reused.
 - Add Inspector attributes to everything.
     - Add `[Header]` to separate sections, even if there is only one.
     - Every variable that isn't an objects reference should have a `[Description]`.
     - All numerical variables should have a `[Range]` and default value.

 ## Unity related